Model Editing as a Robust and Denoised variant of DPO: A Case Study on Toxicity: Editing with is a Robust and Sample Efficient Replacement to DPO

 \section{Editing with \method is a Robust and Sample Efficient Replacement to DPO}

 We empirically evaluate our hypothesis by measuring the reduction in toxicity through \method relative to DPO.
 In Table~\ref{tab:main-results}, we use 500 datapoints for \method and 2,000 datapoints for DPO.
 Despite this difference in data exposure, \method is almost always more effective in reducing toxicity, while still retaining model capability.
-In Figure~\ref{fig:prob-change} (\Scref{sec:appendix-corresponding-tables}), we see that \method suppresses the probability of toxic words, relative to the base model (GPT-2).
 We further highlight the sample efficiency of \method in Figure~\ref{fig:sample-complexity} (Table~\ref{tab:sample-complexity-gpt2} in~\Scref{sec:appendix-corresponding-tables}).
 With no significant detriment to perplexity, the edit approach can reduce toxicity in as little as 5 datapoints, and make significant toxicity reductions with 50 datapoints.
 In contrast, DPO needs orders of magnitude more data to achieve similar performance.
+Additionally, in Figure~\ref{fig:prob-change} (\Scref{sec:appendix-corresponding-tables}), we see that \method suppresses the probability of toxic words, relative to the base model (GPT-2).

-\paragraph{Editing over Subspaces Elicits Robustness to Labeling Noise} Labeling errors when curating data is a pervasive issue towards developing robust models~\cite{chang2020using, song2022learning, chong2022detecting}.
+\paragraph{Editing over Subspaces Elicits Robustness to Labeling Noise} Labeling errors when curating data is a pervasive issue towards developing robust models~\citep{chang2020using, song2022learning, chong2022detecting}.
 In the setting of toxicity, training on poorly labeled data could result in a \textit{more} toxic model.
 We test the robustness of \method to this, by flipping the labels of a fraction of the dataset.
 Figure~\ref{fig:robustness-label-noise} shows that the editing approach, unlike DPO, is almost entirely unaffected by labeling noise, even when half the dataset is incorrectly labeled.
-This is because the singular vectors of $\mT_\ell$ are equivalent to the eigenvectors of Gram matrix $\mT_\ell^\top \mT_\ell$, and flipping the sign of any row vector in $\mT_\ell$ does not change $\mT_\ell^\top \mT_\ell$ at all; see derivation in \Scref{sec:appendix-noise}.
+This is because the singular vectors of $\mT_\ell$ are equivalent to the eigenvectors of Gram matrix $\mT_\ell^\top \mT_\ell$, and flipping the sign of any row vector in $\mT_\ell$ does not change $\mT_\ell^\top \mT_\ell$ at all (see derivation in \Scref{sec:appendix-noise}).